Spider-Man: Miles Morales Was November's Most Downloaded PS5 Game

 MORE FROM THE WEB

-In the US, the third biggest title of November was Demon’s Souls, followed by Assassin’s Creed: Valhalla and NBA 2K21 in fourth and fifth place, respectively.
-So either way you spin it, the first month of the PS5’s launch provided one hell of a collection of new high-profile titles that encompass a wide variety of genres, and in that sense, gamers are the real winners.
+The third biggest title of November, meanwhile, was Demon’s Souls, followed by Assassin’s Creed: Valhalla and NBA 2K21 in fourth and fifth place, respectively.
+So either way you spin it, the first month of the PS5’s launch provided one hell of a collection of new high-profile efforts that encompass a wide variety of genres, and in that sense, gamers are the real winners.

 Spider-Man: Miles Morales is available now for both PS4 and PS5.
-Check out what our reviewer had to say about the highly-anticipated sequel.
+For more, check out what we had to say about the highly-anticipated sequel in our review.

 Source: Twitter